Massachusetts family law attorney Kimberley Keyes rounds up the latest news on the judges of the Massachusetts Probate and Family Courts.

 Medonis joins a court in serious disarray, following the suspension of Suffolk Register of Probate, Felix Arroyo, amidst allegations of corruption, racism and sexual harassment at the Court.
 We have no inside information on the Medonis nomination, but it is logical to surmise that her prior experience as Deputy Court Administrator of the Probate Court played a factor in her nomination to a court with so many administrative problems.
-Medonis’s appointment must be approved by the Governor’s counsel before becoming final.
+Medonis’s appointment must be approved by the Governor’s Council before becoming final.

 UPDATE 4/24/17: After becoming the subject of a recent Boston Globe article, Medonis pulled her name from the running before her first confirmation hearing.
 She will not serve as a Massachusetts Probate and Family Court judge.

-On March 15, 2017, the Governor’s Counsel unanimously approved Claudine T. Wyner for a seat on the Hampden Probate and Family Court.
+On March 15, 2017, the Governor’s Council unanimously approved Claudine T. Wyner for a seat on the Hampden Probate and Family Court.
 Wyner, a former teacher and DCF attorney, spent fifteen years in private practice in Western Massachusetts before being nominated by Governor Baker in February.